the-tobias-project/odbc-module/README.md

 ```

-This will download the ODBC driver and configure the system for the corresponding cluster/user using tho files at $HOME: .odbc.ini and .odbcinst.ini.
+This will configure the system for the corresponding cluster/user using tho files at $HOME: .odbc.ini and .odbcinst.ini.
+No special permissions needed.
 The installation process creates a series of directories.
 The module will first unload R and load module unixodbc/2.3.9.
 It was observed that with R loaded, the install procedure fails.
 Then install the deps.

 This will also install the loaddatabricks package: https://github.com/the-tobias-project/loaddatabricks